-Also, have the parking lot posted.
+Also, have the parking lot along with today's goals posted.

 Show the title slide and welcome participants to training.

 This is a good time for participants to briefly introduce themselves.

 Ask participants to put their name on a name tag and to fill out an index card indicating their name, e-mail address, school/system and "GPS status".
 The "GPS status" is to explain their previous GPS training.
 In other words: